IAS- Indian Administrative Services

 Registration for IAS will be done online.
 Candidates have to register online at the official website of UPSC.
 The registration is done in two parts followed by the payment of the application fee.
 Candidates have to enter their choice of center in the form and submit the same to proceed to the next step.

-Candidates have to fill two different forms for both IAS Prelims and IAS Mains.
-IAS 2017 Application Form for Prelims will be available on the official website from February 22 to March 17, 2017.
+Candidates have to fill Detailed Application Form (DAF) at upsc.gov.in to register for IAS Mains.
+The Application Form for IAS Mains 2017 will be available on the official website from August 17, 2017 to September 2017.
 The steps to register for IAS 2017 are given below:

 Step 1- Registration Part 1